 Psiri has its fair share of sightseeing, though the best known archaeological sites and museums in Athens are located further away.

 If you are interested in Orthodox churches, you will be happy to know that Psiri has several.
 There is even a hidden Byzantine church, located within a neoclassical building which was built around it!
 Other religious places of interest in Psyri include the Synagogue and the Armenian Church.

 Psiri is a short walk from the ancient cemetery of Kerameikos.
 This is where ancient Athenians buried their dead.
 There is a small museum that explains a few things about funerary customs in Ancient Greece.

 On Agion Asomaton street, you will find the Museum of Islamic Art, which belongs to the Benaki Foundation.
 Apart from its impressive permanent collection, the museum often hosts temporary exhibitions.

-If you enjoy walking, we totally recommend staying in Psiri in Athens.
 Not only will you have a more vibrant, authentic local experience, but you will also see one of the oldest and constantly evolving neighbourhoods of Athens.

 Psiri in Athens – Your thoughts

 This completes my guide to Psiri Athens!
 Have you been here?
 What did you think to it?
 Let me know in the comments!